LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Overview

-\inlinesec{\system\ components} \system\ leverages SGX enclave to shield the outsourced middlebox.
-As shown in Fig.~\ref{fig:system_arch}, it consists of two major modules: virtual network device \texttt{etap} and state management.
-The former allows the middlebox to perform packet I/O at line rate without leaving enclave, and the latter enables the middlebox to efficiently perform stateful packet processing within constrained enclave space.
-A \system\ instance is comprised of the two modules and the middlebox secured by enclave.
+\inlsec[0]{\system\ components} \system\ leverages an SGX enclave to shield the off-site middlebox.
+As shown in Fig.~\ref{fig:system_arch}, a LightBox instance comprises two modules in addition to the middlebox itself: a virtual network interface \texttt{etap} and a state management module.
+The former is semantically equivalent to a physical network interface card (NIC), allowing packets I/O at line rate within the enclave.
+The latter provides automatic and efficient memory management of the large amount of flow states tracked by the middlebox.

-The \texttt{etap} is peered with one \texttt{etap-cli} installed at the enterprise gateway.
-A persistent TLS connection is established between the two to tunnel the traffic intended for middlebox processing.
-The packets are transparently en/decrypted and en/decoded by \texttt{etap}.
-The middlebox and upper networking layers that are ported to enclave can directly read and write packets via \texttt{etap}.
+The \texttt{etap} device is peered with one \texttt{etap-cli} program installed at the enterprise gateway.
+We establish a persistent secure channel between the two to tunnel the raw traffic, which is transparently encoded/decoded and encrypted/decrypted by \texttt{etap}.
+The middlebox and upper networking layers can directly access raw packets via \texttt{etap} without leaving the enclave.

-The state management module maintains in enclave a small flow cache and in untrusted memory a large encrypted flow store, as well as efficient lookup structures in enclave for searching the two.
-The middlebox can supply a flow id to the module to lookup or remove the corresponding state; in case the state is not present in the cache, the module will securely swap it with an cached entry, transparent to the middlebox.
+The state management module maintains a small flow cache in the enclave, a large encrypted flow store in the untrusted memory, and an efficient lookup data structure in the enclave.
+The middlebox can lookup or remove state entries by providing flow identifiers.
+In case a state is not present in the cache but in the store, the module will automatically swap it with a cached entry.